95796689/mad-roadmap-sample/README.md

 Sad(work in progress)
 ======================
 ## Description
-Sad is a demo app which uses modern android develop
+Sad is a demo app which uses modern android development

 ## Android development skills